rajeshksv/Cricket-Score-Gnome-Shell-Extension/README.md

 How to Install this extension ?

-Simple 3 steps.....
+Simple 4 steps.....

 1)Download the zip file from here.
-Open Gnome shell tweak tool.

-2)Go to Shell extensions and select "Install shell extension" and select the zip file you have downloaded.
+2)Extract it to ~/.local/share/gnome-shell/extensions

+3)Rename the folder gnome-shell-extension-cricketlivescore-master folder to cricketlivescore@rajeshksv37.gmail.com

-3)Now Reload gnome shell(Enter alt+f2 and type 'r' and press enter)
+4)Now Reload gnome shell(Enter alt+f2 and type 'r' and press enter)

 Sleep Cricket, Eat Cricket, Drink Cricket :)